No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 What it’s all about

-In Lord of the Rings: The Card Game, players choose three heroes and a deck of allies to combine forces and fight against Sauron, represented by an “encounter deck”.
+In Lord of the Rings: The Card Game, players choose three heroes and a deck of cards full of allies to combine forces and fight against Sauron, represented by an “encounter deck”.
 Players can also choose between completing quests to advance through the scenario in a more aggressive campaign or to stay in defensive mode and defeat enemies as they come.

 It is both a living card game and a deck-builder.
 The goal of the game is to finish a series of quest stages before your threat reaches fifty.
 You must decide how to use each of your characters on your turn because (mostly) they can only be used once per round.

-Each player chooses a hero that will grow in an ability by means of their sphere.
+Each player chooses a hero that will grow in ability by means of their sphere.
 The spheres are Leadership, Lore, Tactics, and Spirit.
 The rounds happen in a series of phases.
 On your turn, you’ll get a resource and draw a card.
 Next steps include:

 - Planning Phase